A Journey for peace comic books

 Peace: John Lennon - Co-founder of The Beatles, need I say more

 Friendship: 'All together now' - Statue that represents German and British solider's laying down their arms and playing football on Christmas day Bravery: Noel Chavasse - Liverpool war hero who was one of only 3 people in the world to be awarded the Victoria Cross twice.
-Justice: Robert Peel - Liverpool Police officer and politician The comics have visually been compared to Rebecca Sugars 'Steven Universe', mainly down to the characters displaying keys in their chest in a similar way to how 'the crystal gems' display their stones.
+Justice: Robert Peel - Founder of the modern police force and politician The comics have visually been compared to Rebecca Sugars 'Steven Universe', mainly down to the characters displaying keys in their chest in a similar way to how 'the crystal gems' display their stones.
 The idea of physically collecting a 'key' rather than the key just being a meaning or a clue has been a huge driving force behind the story.
 This simple story telling format has been inspired by collecting gym badges in the Pokemon series, or collecting Dragon Balls in Dragon Ball Z. In Pokemon, once all 8 gym badges are collected from the gym leaders, you can train and control any Pokemon, which makes you superior in battle.
 In Dragon Ball Z, once all 7 Dragon Balls are collected you can have any wish granted to you by the dragon.
 In 'A Journey For Peace', once all of the keys are collected from the statues, peace is restored.
 It has taken about 2 months to illustrate all of these comics.
 I created a video that has been sped up x20 so you can see how much work goes into colouring just one image.

 We created 7 different characters to be in our comic (8 if you include Vincy the Labrador) so each character represents and carries a key.
 Meet the characters!
 Hina Hina's name means 'health' in Japanese.
 She loves baking, healthy eating and she speaks fluent Japanese.
 She represents people that have Albinism and she is partially sighted.
 Hina receives the key of health from John Hulley in our first comic.